goldin2008/Note/interview_bq_ans.md

 This response showcases your ability to navigate complex problems, make data-driven decisions, and deliver impactful results—all key attributes for an AWS Applied Scientist.
 It also demonstrates how you think big while focusing on customer satisfaction and operational excellence, aligning with AWS’s leadership principles.

-### 2 Question: When did you take a risk, make a mistake, or fail?
+### Question 2: When did you take a risk, make a mistake, or fail?
 How did you respond, and how did you grow from that experience?
 When answering this question for an AWS Applied Scientist L6 role, you’ll want to demonstrate your ability to take calculated risks, learn from mistakes, and grow from failures—all while aligning with AWS leadership principles like "Learn and Be Curious," "Bias for Action," and "Earn Trust."
 Here’s how you can structure your response:
 1. Situation:
 Begin by describing a scenario where you took a calculated risk or made a decision that didn’t pan out as expected.
 Choose an example that is relevant to the kind of work you’d do at AWS, such as an ML project, experimentation with a new algorithm, or a system design decision.